zorrokid/zorrokid/README.md

 - 👋 Hi, I’m @zorrokid aka Mikko Keinänen (https://www.linkedin.com/in/mikkokeinanen)
-- 👀 In addition to coding I’m interested in Linux, movies, retrogaming, photography
 - 💻 I'm currently working as a full stack developer with Scala, TypeScript and React
 - 🌱 I’m currently learning Rust and Jetpack Compose / Kotlin with Firebase / Google Cloud for my hobby projects
+- 👀 In addition to coding I’m interested in Linux, movies, music, retrogaming, photography

-# Some of my hobby projects
+# Some of my current hobby projects

+## [MAME Software List Runner] (https://github.com/zorrokid/mame-software-lists)

+A front end for running software from MAME Software Lists with MAME and other emulators.
+This is my first effort with Rust and having a blast with it so far!

 ## [el-man](https://github.com/zorrokid/el-man)